webKrafters/trie.js/docs.md

 ### getAllStartingWith

 <p>
-Produces all complete sequences that begins with the prefix sequence.
+Produces all complete sequences that begin with the prefix sequence.
 </p>
 <p>
 <strong>Note:</strong><br />